Bear Sanctuary Prishtina

-The Bear Sanctuary Prishtina (Pylli i arinjve Prishtina) is a sanctuary for rescued brown bears in Kosovo at around 22 km close to the city of Prishtina.
+The Bear Sanctuary Prishtina (Pylli i arinjve Prishtina) is a sanctuary for rescued brown bears in Kosovo at around 22 km close to the city of Pristina.
 The sanctuary is located near the Badoc Lake.

 Background

 For many years, there was no law against keeping brown bears in Kosovo.
 All privately kept brown bears lived in small cages at restaurants.
 They were born mostly in the forests of Kosovo or Albania and taken from their mothers by animal dealers.
 As restaurant bears they were supposed to attract customers, and thus profit, for their owners.
 In November 2010, when it became illegal to keep bears privately, there was a need for a national park as a new home for the restaurant bears rescued from captivity.

 Park

 Foundation

 The Bear Sanctuary Prishtina was founded in 2013 by Four Paws in collaboration with KFOR, the Municipality of Pristina, and the Ministry of Environment in Kosovo.
 The sanctuary provides species-appropriate place for all "restaurant bears", who now live in large enclosures resembling the bears’ natural habitat.

 Construction of the sanctuary began in 2012 in partnership with Four Paws.
 After rescuing several bears in the spring of 2013, the sanctuary officially opened for visitors in May 2013.